 Martin Luther King Jr. Day

-My 7-year-old son HAS school on Martin Luther King Jr. Day.
-His school honors Dr. King by teaching the students about him…what better way to celebrate this day.
+When my son was 7-year-old he HAD school on Martin Luther King Jr. Day.
+His school honors Dr. King by teaching the students about him…what better way to celebrate this day?
 His teachers explain what Dr. King was fighting for.
 The students experience his “I Have a Dream” speech.
-When my son was six years old he came home from school excited yet a little confused.
+When my son first heard about this man he came home from school excited yet a little confused.

 At dinner, our son started the conversation like this, “Guess what?”